SumoSourabh/sumo-aws-apps/config/README.md

 ### Setup:
 1. Generate Access key from sumologic console as per docs.
 2. Go to https://serverlessrepo.aws.amazon.com/applications.
-3. Search for sumologic-config and click on deploy.
+3. Search for sumologic-amazon-config and click on deploy.
 4. In the Configure application parameters panel, enter the following parameters
     - Access ID(Required): Sumo Logic Access ID generated from Step 1
     - Access Key(Required): Sumo Logic Access Key generated from Step 1